-- Rezone Metro site from R-60 to Commercial Residential CR-3.0 (C-0.5 R-2.75 H-300). - Allow two signature buildings up to 300 feet high along Rockville Pike. - Allow one building of up to 220 feet high on Tuckerman Lane. - Limit building height for all other buildings at the Metro site to 160 feet (see Urban Design Chapter for detailed guidelines). - Promote the creation of flexible first floor spaces that can house adaptable retail and/or live work space. - Provide 15 percent MPDUs on the Metro site.
+- Rezone Metro site from R-60 to Commercial Residential - CR-3.0 (C-0.5 R-2.75 H-300). - Allow a maximum height of 300 feet over the Metrorail tracks directly west of the Metro site. - Allow two signature buildings up to 300 feet high along Rockville Pike (see Figure 7). - Allow one building of up to 220 feet high on Tuckerman Lane. - Limit building height for all other buildings at the Metro site to 160 feet (see Urban Design Chapter for detailed guidelines). - Promote the creation of flexible first floor spaces that can house adaptable retail and/or live work space. - Provide 15 percent MPDUs on the Metro site as the highest priority public benefit.